Genivia/ugrep/README.md

 - **ugrep matches Unicode patterns** by default (disabled with option `-U`).
 The [regular expression pattern syntax](#pattern) is POSIX ERE compliant extended with PCRE-like syntax.
-Patterns may include Unicode character classes, lazy quantifiers, and negative patterns to skip unwanted pattern matches to produce more precise results.
+Patterns may include Unicode character classes, lazy quantifiers, and negative patterns to skip unwanted matches to produce more precise results.

 - **ugrep searches UTF-8/16/32 input and other formats**.
 Option `--encoding` permits many other file formats to be searched, such as ISO-8859-1, EBCDIC,